projectcalico/calico/reference/architecture/design/l3-interconnect-fabric.md

 endpoint is not addressed by the fabric.
-If it is a VM, it is usually encapsulated in an overlay, and if it is a container, it may be encapsulated in an overlay, or NATed by some form of proxy, such as is done in the [weave](http://www.weave.works/) project network model, or the router in standard [docker](http://www.docker.io/) networking.
+If it is a VM, it is usually encapsulated in an overlay, and if it is a container, it may be encapsulated in an overlay, or NATed by some form of proxy, such as is done in the {% include open-new-window.html text='weave' url='http://www.weave.works/' %} project network model, or the router in standard {% include open-new-window.html text='docker' url='http://www.docker.io/' %} networking.

 The two approaches are outlined below, in this technical note, we will cover the second option, as it is more common in the scale-out world.
 If